limodesigner/limodesigner/README.md

-## Hi there 👋 My name is Linda and am in the process of becoming a front end developer.
+## Hi there 👋 My name is Linda and am in the process of becoming a front end developer

 Studying hard at the moment, to become a front end developer.
 I love working on project related to Adobe, WordPress and WooCommerce, and will continue to do so for the rest of my career!